Joint venture, a foreign adventure

 Common goal

 You establish a joint venture to achieve a common goal, such as a temporary project resulting in the construction of a rail tunnel.
 Once the rail tunnel has been built, the project is complete and the joint venture ends.
-You can also team up to work on a long-term project, like the strategic partnership between Douwe Egberts and Philips that culminated in the launch of Senseo.
+You can also team up to work on a long-term project, like the strategic partnership between Douwe Egberts and Philips that culminated in the launch of Senseo coffee machines and coffee pads.

-Your common goal could also be to expand abroad: you bring the knowledge, products, and technology, while your overseas partner provides complementary products or services, market knowledge, and distribution channels.
+Selling abroad is another common goal.
+You bring the knowledge, products, and technology.
+Your foreign partner provides market knowledge, and distribution channels.

 Benefits